What is Project Charter

 What is the Purpose of a Project Charter?

-The purpose of a Project Charter is to formally authorize a project, define its objectives, and establish a shared understanding among stakeholders.
+The primary aim of a Project Charter is to formally authorize a project, define its objectives, and establish a shared understanding among stakeholders.
 It serves as a foundational document that sets the direction for the project and ensures alignment with business goals.

 A well-defined Project Charter helps to: